hashobject/perun.io/resources/guides/getting-started.md

   [[check out the Blog Guide|Make a Blog]].
 - **Add custom content beyond Markdown.** Sometimes instead of texts you want to have a page rendering other kinds of data.
-A list of colleagues and and pictures of their faces for instance.
+A list of colleagues and pictures of their faces for instance.
 Markdown is not ideal for these use cases.
 To learn what you can do in these case [[check out the Beyond-Markdown Guide|Beyond Markdown]].
 - **Deploy your site.** You now have a website, great!
 But it's not on